philschatz/philschatz.github.io/_posts/2013-06-03-github-bookeditor.md

 - Website

 As someone who uses GitHub and Travis daily, I wondered how much of this can GitHub (and Travis) do for us?
 It turns out, quite a bit.
-If each book is a repository whose contents is an Unzipped EPUB:
+If each book is a repository whose contents is an _Unzipped EPUB_ then amazing things are possible.

+> Book Publishing = GitHub Repo + GitHub Pages + Download as Zip + Service Hooks

 - the `master` branch is the published version of the book
 - tags are various versions of a book